Did you know a majority of home robberies occur during broad daylight?

 You feel like the current windows and doors you own don't meet your safety needs, we highly recommend that you consider replacing them.

-There are a lot of other options to help burglar-proof your windows and home such as laminated or bulletproof glass, video surveillance with night vision security cameras, Monitored 3rd Party home security systems.
+There are a lot of other options to help burglar-proof your windows such as laminated or bulletproof glass, video surveillance with night vision security cameras, Monitored 3rd Party home security systems.
 Our list could go on and on.
-If you don't want to do DIY home security, then we recommend hiring a home security company to find your home's weak spots.
+If you don't want to do DIY home security, then we recommend hiring a certified locksmith or home security company to find your home's weak spots.
 No matter where you live can always protect your family and valuables a little bit better.